sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 ### Jacob Inurrigarro - Business Systems Analyst ###

-Currently working on an enterprise agile application development team eliciting business process needs from the business and then translating them into functional and non-functional requirements. ([Health Fitness Corporation](http://healthfitness.com/))
+Currently working on an enterprise agile application development team eliciting business process needs from the company and then translating them into functional and non-functional requirements. ([Health Fitness Corporation](http://healthfitness.com/))

 **How do you use SQL in your day-to-day job?**